Johnny Saint: Career

 Saint made his true American debut at Chikara's King of Trios Tournament on 27 March 2009, with Quackenbush and Jorge "Skayde" Rivera in "The Masters of a Thousand Holds" team.
 They would win their opening round match against Incoherence (Delirious, Hallowicked, and Frightmare) but lost their quarter-final round match against Team Uppercut (Bryan Danielson, Claudio Castagnoli, and Dave Taylor).
 Saint returned to Chikara on 30 July 2011, losing to Johnny Kidd in a match contested under World of Sport rules.
 The following day, Saint teamed with Quackenbush to defeat the team of Kidd and Colt Cabana, with Saint pinning Kidd.

 Saint wrestled his last match In Italy in 2015.
 In March 2016, he began working as a guest trainer for WWE in their Performance Center.
 The following December, he announced that he was starting a six-month stint as a trainer for WWE.
 On 7 June 2018, it was announced that he would be the general manager of the UK division of its NXT brand.
+He would remain as general manager until the brand's closure in September 2022.

+On August 24, 2025, Saint made an appearance for All Elite Wrestling (AEW) as part of their Forbidden Door event at the O2 Arena in London, England.
+He was part of pre-recorded segment alongside British wrestler and commentator Nigel McGuinness who was challenging fellow British wrestler Zack Sabre Jr for the IWGP World Heavyweight Championship as part of AEW's working relationship with New Japan Pro Wrestling.
+During the match, Saint also appeared at ringside with former World Mid-Heavyweight and British Light Heavyweight Champion Marty Jones.